GabrielGrobb/ST10082002_PROG7311_Part2/PROG7311_Part2_ReadMe.txt

 	      Password - Farmer3

 The bootstrap of the application was altered.
-The website which was used: https://bootswatch.com/minty/ This allowed for customized buttons, navigation menu, colours and forms.
+The website which was used: https://bootswatch.com/minty/ This allowed for customized buttons, navigation menu, colours and forms to load from the left and right hand sides of the screen.

 The database is of type .mdf and it is located with the App_Data folder.
 There is a folder named Images which is used for the image on the home screen.